catalyzeio/paas-onboarding-docs/deploying_your_first_app/supported_languages__frameworks.md

 # Supported languages / frameworks

 > I did a movie in Esperanto.

 > — William Shatner

 The general rule of thumb to follow is that if it is supported by Heroku, it is supportable by Catalyze.
-The listing of langages / frameworks supported by Heroku is listed [here](https://devcenter.heroku.com/categories/language-support).
+The listing of languages / frameworks supported by Heroku is listed [here](https://devcenter.heroku.com/categories/language-support).
 In summary, here is the listing:
 - Ruby
 - Java
 - Python